data-govt-nz/odd17/README.md

 For some ideas of what that might look like, check out http://opendataday.org/#resources.

 ## Team projects

+ - Healthy planet heroes - A gamified educational application for kids to track healthy eating and use of transport getting to school that results in tracking carbon emissions.

+ - Geocoding of Alexander Turnbull Library items - Combines geolocation data from the LINZ data service with recently released collections open datasets from Alexander Turnbull Library to show how our environment connects to historic items.

+ - Decision distillers - Functioning tool prototype using QV open data feeds, traffic data, air and water quality data to determine economic benefits and help decisions with land use.

+ - Fire spread predictor tool - Tool that could make use of geographic data of fires combined with wind velocity/direction data to predict potential fire spread and warn citizens ahead of time for evacuation purposes.

+ - SafeWater - A functioning prototype mobile application for checking whether water near you is safe to swim in and crowdsource water quality observations.

  - [Eascape routes](EscapeRoutes/Readme.md) - Concept for an application that shows official evacuation routes in the event of an earthquake or tsunami overlaid with local crowd sourced routes.

 ## What you need to know